This piece is part of Exploring Judaism’s 5785 High Holiday Reader. Download the whole reader here.

 ‘Layton’ is Irving Layton, a great Canadian poet and close friend of Leonard, who shares a first name with my father.
 I imagine this as my father, Irving, solemnly inquiring, sitting beside me in shul for so many years when we were both in Montreal.
 I can imagine the question, read all ways and answered in even more: it’s Rosh Hashanah, it’s Yom Kippur, have I really done so much wrong?
 When I change, am I doing the wrong thing again?
 Or am I perennially in a state of change that can never answer the question?

-I can ask these questions because I’ve come to shul with my chevruta, my study partner, embodied in Cohen’s verse, I want, I need, I err, I love, I hate, I doubt, I beg, I do it in English, in Hebrew, in seeking Zazen (Buddhist calm) and in a pew.
+I can ask these questions because I’ve come to shul with my hevruta, my study partner, embodied in Cohen’s verse, I want, I need, I err, I love, I hate, I doubt, I beg, I do it in English, in Hebrew, in seeking Zazen (Buddhist calm) and in a pew.
 In song and in tears.
-Cohen’s language is easily superimposed on the traditional liturgy because he nursed and grew on the tradition dear to me, and in my idiom, my country.
-I’ve found that, with Cohen, I sit more attuned to the native Me, not the me that the Mahzor makes me.
+Cohen’s language is easily superimposed on the traditional liturgy because he nursed and grew on the tradition dear to me, and in my idiom, in my city, in my country.
+I’ve found that, when I sit with Leonard, I sit more attuned to the native Me, not the me that the Mahzor makes me.

 Leonard and I share space on Rosh Hashanah an unlikely pair.
 A rockstar-poet-monk and a humble Jew, a roshi and just another rabbi.
 In some moments, we trade places, imagining what could have been.
-In some moments we trade books, the mahzor for the poems, the sheet music for the Talmud.
-Whenever we pray, we remember that whatever liturgy, it is as the rabbis said (B. Sanhedrin 106b) רחמנא ליבא בעי – the Merciful One is seeking our hearts.
+In some moments we trade books, the Mahzor for the poems, the sheet music for the TalmudReferring to one of two collections, the Jerusalem and Babylonian Talmuds, edited in the 6th century, that contains hundreds of years of commentary, discussion, and exploration of the ideas in the Mishnah.
+One could describe it as Mishnah + Gemara = Talmud.
+Whenever we pray, we remember that whatever the liturgy, it is as the rabbis said (B. Sanhedrin 106b) רחמנא ליבא בעי – the Merciful One is seeking our hearts.

 Author